wp-plugins/tweet-master/readme.txt

 **LITE Version Contains:**

-* Display or hide Widget Title
+* Display, Hide or Change any Widget Title
-* Display or hide Tweet Button with bubble count
+* Tweet Master Buttons Widget

 **ADVANCED Version Contains:**

+* Fully Mobile Responsive
-* Display or hide Widget Title
+* Display, Hide or Change any Widget Title
-* Display or hide Tweet Button with bubble count
+* Tweet Master Buttons Widget:
+* All the Twitter buttons that you will need.
+Improved load speed and google seo
+* Tweet Master Tweets Widget:
-* Display or hide your latest Tweets
+* Display your latest Tweets
+* Tweet Master Twitter Lists Widget:
-* Display or hide your favourite Twitter List
+* Display your favourite Twitter Lists

-* Shortcode Framework v2.
-Publish widget inside pages and posts
+* Shortcode Framework v3.
+Universal Shortcode for all pages and posts and Individual Shortcode for each page or post
 * [Advanced Version Link](http://wordpress.techgasp.com/tweet-master/)

 **ONLINE DEMO**

-* Right of the page, sidebar widget
+* Right of the page, sidebar widgets
-* Inside the post, with shortcode framework v2
+* Inside the post, with shortcode framework v3
 * [Demo Link](http://wordpress.techgasp.com/tweet-master/)

 **More High Quality Plugins?**